KBFB: The Infinity/CBS years

-In 1993, the station was sold to Infinity/CBS Radio, and on October 15, at 7 p.m., KLRX flipped to a classic hits/classic rock format under the KRRW call letters, and branded as "Arrow 97.9".
+In 1993, the station was sold to CBS Radio, and on October 15, at 7 pm, KLRX flipped to a classic hits/classic rock format under the KRRW call letters, branded as "Arrow 97.9".

 On April 3, 1997, the station switched back to adult contemporary as B-97.9 and changed to the current KBFB call letters.
-Programming during the AC format included the syndicated call in and request show, "Delilah."
-After several years, Delilah's show shifted to then-sister station KVIL.

-Urban Contemporary
+Rhythmic Contemporary

-KBFB flipped to Urban Contemporary as "97.9 The Beat" on September 26, 2000, after the station was sold to Radio One, a forerunner to today's Urban One.
+KBFB flipped to Rhythmic Contemporary as "97.9 The Beat" on September 26, 2000, after the station was sold to Radio One, a forerunner to today's Urban One.
 Since launch, the station has been in direct competition against longtime heritage urban station KKDA-FM.
-KBFB and KKDA-FM also had a competitor with former Rhythmic Contemporary rival KZZA until the station flipped to Spanish Oldies in 2008.
+KBFB and KKDA-FM also had a competitor with former Rhythmic Contemporary rival KZZA until the station flipped to Spanish Oldies in early 2009.

 In the beginning, the morning show on the station was hosted by Russ Parr (who started his radio career at KJMZ in the Metroplex).
 In 2003, it was home to the Steve Harvey Morning Show through a syndicated simulcast from its sister station in Los Angeles, KKBT (also nicknamed "The Beat").
 Eventually, Radio One switched KBFB's early slot to the Rickey Smiley Morning Show in 2005.
-Smiley was dropped in the fall of 2017, and was replaced with The Morning Hustle.
+Smiley was dropped in fall 2017, and was replaced with The Morning Hustle.

 HD programming

 Since the mid 2000s, KBFB has broadcast on HD Radio, though it never had a secondary HD multicast until March 2014.
-Since that time, KBFB-HD2 has simulcast Gainesville-based sister station KZMJ.
+Since that time, KBFB-HD2 has simulcast Gainesville–based sister station KZMJ.

-In February 2018, the station began broadcasting Vietnamese-language programming on HD3.
-This was later switched to a Regional Mexican format.
+In February 2018, the station began broadcasting Vietnamese–language programming on HD3.
+This was later switched to a Spanish Christian format, also simulcasting on translators K293CM on 106.5 FM in Dallas and K225BR 92.9 FM in Fort Worth.